boschresearch/blech-doc/website/content/en/docs/language-evolution/borrowing/30_let-ref.md

 In every step the activity gets `j+1` as its input.

 For the code generation the auxiliary memory location is necessary.

+We imagine the new value is *pumped into* the activity in every step.

 ## Immutable borrowing in sub-expressions